 Nicole is the Principal Investigator of the CHILD (Child Health Intervention and Longitudinal Development) Studies Program examining parenting, attachment and child development in the context of maternal depression, family violence, low income and other risks.
 She is the Director of RESOLVE (Research & Education for Solutions to Violence).
 Her research is consistently community-based to guide best practice in parent-child support and intervention.

-Of the 10 studies she currently leads, key projects include:
+Of the many studies she currently leads, key projects include:

 - APrON (Alberta Pregnancy Outcomes and Nutrition) cohort study of 2200 Alberta families, examining parental mental health influences on infants/children.
 Recent studies include the influence of mothers’ adverse childhood experiences and perinatal mental health on epigenetic expression of their three-month old infants, both explorations of intergenerational trauma mechanisms.